Slow-fast dynamics in a planar parasite--host model with an extinction singularity: The model

 which simplifies to

 if the parasites are not present ($I \equiv 0$).
 This leads to the concept of the basic demographic reproduction number $\mathcal{R}_d$ \cite{berezovskaya2004simple}, which is given by

 and determines whether the population can grow ($\mathcal{R}_d>0$) or it does not survive ($\mathcal{R}_d<0$) in absence of the parasite.
-When $\mathcal{R}_d>0$, linearization around the parasite-free equilibrium $(M-1/a, 0)$ of system \eqref{eq:model} allows us to determine the basic reproduction number $\mathcal{R}_0$, which can be derived through the Next Generation Matrix method \cite{basic} and is given by
+When $\mathcal{R}_d>0$, linearization around the parasite-free equilibrium $(M-1/a, 0)$ of system \eqref{eq:model} allows us to determine the basic reproduction number $\mathcal{R}_0$, which can be derived through the Next Generation Matrix method \cite{basic} (in the case of system \eqref{eq:model}, this matrix is actually a scalar quantity, as there is only one infectious compartment/equation) and is given by

 Classically, $\mathcal{R}_0$ represents a threshold quantity which allows us to distinguish between scenarios in which the parasites will successfully invade the population ($\mathcal{R}_0>1$) and those in which the parasitic infection will die out ($\mathcal{R}_0<1$).
 We will show that, in the case of system \eqref{eq:model}, this distinction does not provide a complete understanding of the asymptotic dynamics (see in particular Proposition \ref{prop:EE}, Theorem \ref{teo:EE}, and Figure \ref{fig:sketch}).